-- Setting up of the Affordable and Social Housing Working Group reporting directly to the Cabinet. - Performance Management framework contains Key Performance Indicators to measure performance of services. - E. Developing the entity's capacity, including the capability of its leadership and the individuals within it. - The Learning and Development Programme embedded incorporating mandatory e-learning and comprising a wide range of training opportunities including Management training and regular Managers Conferences. - An established and further refreshed Performance Review framework that incorporates an annual performance review for all staff. - Following an external Peer Review in June 2017 an Improvement Plan recommendation saw the balance of power between operational and strategic functions reviewed to ensure these were working effectively. - F. Managing risks and performance through robust internal control and strong public financial management. - The Council has a Risk Management Strategy and strategic and operational risk registers in place, which are reviewed regularly. - The Council's Strategic Risk Register is reviewed annually and links to the Council's top priorities and strategic objectives. - An annual Internal Audit Plan is approved by Audit and Standards committee.
+- Performance Management framework contains Key Performance Indicators to measure performance of services. - Organisational development framework in place includes continuous performance reviews, one to ones and clear job descriptions. - E. Developing the entity's capacity, including the capability of its leadership and the individuals within it. - The Learning and Development Programme is established incorporating mandatory e-learning and comprising a wide range of training opportunities including Management training and regular Managers Conferences. - Regular staff development training in place. - Members development training programme in place. - An established and further refreshed Performance Review framework that incorporates an annual performance review for all staff. - Staff briefing sessions by Council Management Board held twice yearly. - Following an external Peer Review in June 2017 the Improvement Plan has been completed and the outcomes reported to the Council Management Board. - Compliance with CIPFA's guidance regarding the role of the Chief Financial Officer. - F. Managing risks and performance through robust internal control and strong public financial management. - The Council has a Risk Management Strategy and strategic and operational risk registers in place, which are reviewed regularly. - The Council's Strategic Risk Register is reviewed annually and links to the Council's top priorities and strategic objectives. - Regular meetings held with the Head of Paid Service, the Monitoring Officer and the Section 151 Officer. - An annual Internal Audit Plan is approved by Audit and Standards committee.
 An Internal Audit Annual report and regular progress reports are presented to the Audit and Standards committee.
-In 2017/18 internal audit completed 16 audit reviews. - Data Protection Act 1998 requirements adhered to for managing data.
-Corporate preparations for the introduction of the General Data Protection Regulation approved by Council.
-The Data Protection Officer appointed by full Council. - G. Implementing good practices in transparency, reporting, and audit, to deliver accountability. - The Audit and Standards Committee has defined roles and responsibilities and undertakes core functions in accordance with relevant CIPFA guidance. - The External Audit Annual report is submitted to the Audit and Standards Committee.
+In 2018/19 internal audit completed 16 audit reviews.
+Progress against management actions in audit reports monitored. - Data Protection Act 2018 requirements adhered to for managing data lead by the Data Protection Officer.
+No significant information security breaches occurred in 2018/19.

-- A Confidential Reporting matter arose that raised a number of issues.
-These were investigated and appropriate management actions were put in place to address the issues raised. - The Head of Internal Audit has direct access to the Chair of Audit and Standards Committee.
-Internal Audit completed 16 audit reviews in 2017/18.
-The assurance opinion for three of these reviews was accorded "Major Improvement Needed".
-Management has taken appropriate steps to action those areas identified to require management attention and these areas have been followed up with relevant senior management.
-This will be reported to the Audit and Standards Committee in the Internal Audit Annual Report 2017/18 in July 2018. - The Audit and Standards Committee has direct access to both the Council's external auditors and the Head of Internal Audit.
+- Implementation of the requirements of the General Data Protection Regulation in May 2018 monitored by the Information Governance Group during 2018/19 and reported to the Council Management Board.
+The IGG Action Table captures outstanding actions. - Treasury Management performance reports provided to Audit and Standards Committee. - G. Implementing good practices in transparency, reporting, and audit, to deliver accountability. - The Audit and Standards Committee has defined roles and responsibilities and undertakes core functions in accordance with relevant CIPFA guidance. - The External Audit Annual report is submitted to the Audit and Standards Committee. - The Head of Internal Audit has direct access to the Chair of Audit and Standards Committee.
+Internal Audit completed 16 audit reviews in 2018/19. - Management has taken appropriate steps to address those areas where management actions have been raised and these have been followed up with relevant senior management.
+This will be reported to the Audit and Standards Committee in the Internal Audit Annual Report 2018/19 in July 2019. - Annual financial statements include a narrative summary on the Council's performance during the year as well as reporting the financial position. - The Audit and Standards Committee has direct access to both the Council's external auditors and the Head of Internal Audit.